electron/electron/docs/api/browser-window.md

       canvas features.
 Default is `false`.
     * `scrollBounce` Boolean (optional) - Enables scroll bounce (rubber banding) effect on macOS.
 Default is `false`.
-    * `tabbingIdentifier` String (optional) - Tab group name, allows opening the window as a native tab on macOS 10.12+.
-Windows with the same tabbing identifier will be grouped together.
     * `blinkFeatures` String (optional) - A list of feature strings separated by `,`, like `CSSVariables,KeyboardEventKey` to enable.
 The full list of supported feature strings can be found in the [RuntimeEnabledFeatures.json5][blink-feature-string]